Timeline of the Engaged Pluralism Initiative

 March 27, 2019: Writer, director, activist and instigator, Jerry Stropnicky returns for an all-campus lecture titled “Civic Empathy: A Field Report,” on community story applied to community healing and progress.

-March 28, 2019: Supported by EPI Thrive!, the Athletics department brought in the organization LGBT SportSafe to lead a day of workshops for the Athletics community and their campus partners on LGBTQ inclusion in sports.
+March 28, 2019: Supported by EPI Thrive!, the Athletics department brings in the organization LGBT SportSafe to lead a day of workshops for the Athletics community and their campus partners on LGBTQ inclusion in sports.